foambubble/foam/docs/user/features/graph-visualization.md

 Foam comes with a graph visualization of your notes.
 To see the graph execute the `Foam: Show Graph` command.

-Notes and documents are shown as the nodes of the graph while the links and shared tags are represented as the edges that join together the nodes.
-A node in the graph will grow with the number of connections it has, representing stronger or more defined concepts and topics.
+Your files, such as notes and documents, are shown as the nodes of the graph along with the tags defined in your notes.
+The edges of the graph represent either a link between two files or a file that contains a certain tag.
+A node in the graph will grow in size with the number of connections it has, representing stronger or more defined concepts and topics.

 ## Graph Navigation